 Note-taking Sample on the Connections Between Child Labor and Poverty:

-And here is are the IRD links and docs for your homework below for your convenience:
+And here are the IRD links and docs for your homework below for your convenience:

 Resources for students and teachers in Basic and Improving Research & Discussion